A Brief History

 the Vice-Governors General and the Chancellor of the Order: this is the Order’s

-The first, headed by the Chancellor and the Ceremonial Officer, is responsible
+ecclesiastic and lay.
+The first, headed by the Master of Ceremonies, is

-for the Order’s spiritual development; the second, headed by the Governor
+responsible for the Order’s spiritual development; the second, headed by

 The task of the ecclesiastical hierarchy is to define programmes and